clauseHQ/demo-clause-ibm-perishable-goods/README.md

 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://console.bluemix.net/devops/setup/deploy/?repository=https%3A//github.com/clauseHQ/demo-clause-ibm-perishable-goods&branch=master&env_id=ibm%3Ayp%3Aus-south&deploy-region=ibm%3Ayp%3Aus-south)

+2. Authorize IBM Cloud to access your GitHub account.
+This sample will be forked into your account so you can modify it.

-2. In the `Delivery Pipeline` tab under `Tool Integrations`.
+3. In the `Delivery Pipeline` tab under `Tool Integrations`.
 Enter the service name of your Blockchain instance from your IBM Cloud dashboard, it will be something like `Blockchain-xy`.

-2. Click `Create` to trigger the deployment, then click 'Delivery Pipeline' to monitor to progress.
+4. Click `Create` to trigger the deployment, then click 'Delivery Pipeline' to monitor to progress.

-3. Wait for both the 'Build' and 'Deploy' stages to pass, this should take about 10 minutes.
+5. Wait for both the 'Build' and 'Deploy' stages to pass, this should take about 10 minutes.
 While you are waiting you can get started with [setting up your Smart Legal Contract on Clause](https://clause.elevio.help/en/articles/48).

-4. Click the Client App link under 'LAST EXECUTION RESULT' to view your demonstration app, it should look like the screenshot at the top of this page.
+6. Click the Client App link under 'LAST EXECUTION RESULT' to view your demonstration app, it should look like the screenshot at the top of this page.

 <img src="docs/pipeline.png" width="750">